marlonbarrios/canonical-page/README.md

 6.-You may share you video in YoYbe and send me the link to marlon#dance-tech.net

-INVITATION TO DACERS AND MOVERS:
+*INVITATION TO DANCERS AND MOVERS:*

 I would love to create a collection of performances within these software spaces for an online exhibition.
 If you make a recording please share it with me at  marlon@dance-tech.net Thre may be some compensation via MotionDAO.

 Some examples:

 *These videos are a live captures; they have sound.
 Watch in full screen.*

 By Marlon